Are non-US citizens eligible to teach English in Austria at secondary schools as participants of the US Teaching Assistantship program?

-No. US citizenship is one of the requirements for the participation in the US Teaching Assistantship program.
+No. US citizenship is one of the requirements for participating in the US Teaching Assistantship program.

-If I have dual citizenship, am I eligible for the US Teaching Assistantship program?
+If I have dual citizenship, am I eligible to participate in the US Teaching Assistantship program?

-Yes, dual citizenship is acceptable, provided that you are a US citizen.
+Yes, dual citizenship is acceptable if you are a dual US citizen.

 Am I eligible for the US Teaching Assistantship program if I have not yet graduated?